XisHungry/darknet/README.md

 Navigate to this directory: darknet/src and open ‘image.c’.
 Scroll down to line 308.
 This line of code is responsible for performing a screenshot upon detection and drawing of boundary boxes.

 - system is a C programming command to activate terminal on Ubuntu
-- scrot translate to screenshot, self explanatory.
+- scrot translate to screenshot, self explanatory
-- -e 'mv $f ~/darknet/screenshot' sets the directory to store the image
+- ~/darknet/screenshots/%b%d::%H%M%S.jpeg - q100 sets the directory to store the image as date and time with minimal compression

 ###### Beeping sound upon detection
 Navigate to this directory: darknet/src and open ‘image.c’.
 Scroll down to line 309.
 This line of code is responsible for beeping upon detection and drawing of boundary boxes.